pwolthausen/infrastructure/GCP/Step 1: The network/readme.md

 - Allow all internal traffic within each VPC
 - Allow all traffic between both VPCs
 - Allow HTTP, HTTPS, SSH, and RDP traffic to specific instances using network tags

+## Alternate Step 2: Use Cloud VPN

+As an alternate to VPC peering, you can use Cloud VPN.
+Cloud VPN is very useful when you need to connect the VPC to another network outside of GCP (such as on prem or another cloud).
+You can try using CLoud VPN instead of using VPC peering to test this resource.
+Connecting two GCP VPC networks (especially in the same project) is not recommended, this should only be used to test out the cloud VPN.